dlight-js/homepage/apps/homepage/public/docs/getting-started/rethinking-reactivity.md

 * The `incrementedDoubleCount` operation increments count and return its doubled value.
 * When `incrementedDoubleCount` is evaluated, it changes count, which in turn changes `incrementedDoubleCount` it self, affecting the value of count again and again and again, which causes a loop dependency.

-Reactivity Graph's approach to loop dependency can be descripted as follows:
+Reactivity Graph's approach to loop dependency can be depicted as follows:
 1. Identification of Loop Point: The reactivity graph identifies potential loop points by locating state nodes that contain both getter (dependencies) and setter (assign) methods.
 2. Segmentation into AssignDeps: Once a loop point is detected, all setter methods within the state are isolated and categorized as assignDeps.
 3. Filtering Dependencies: The next step involves filtering the dependencies of the node.
 The updated set of dependencies (deps) for the node becomes: